-William C. Hubbard is the dean of University of South Carolina School of Law.
+William C. Hubbard is Dean and Professor of Law at the University of South Carolina School of Law.
 Prior to joining the university, he was partner at Nelson Mullins Riley & Scarborough LLP in Columbia, S.C.

 Hubbard earned his B.A. and J.D. degrees from the University of South Carolina.
 He was law clerk to U.S. District Judge Robert F. Chapman.